-A couple of weeks ago, we learned the Modified Soumak weave over two core wires.
-This week, we’re going to expand on that first lesson and learn to increase and decrease the Modified Soumak weave over three or more core wires.
+In a previous post, we learned the Modified Soumak weave over two core wires.
+Now, we’re going to expand on that first lesson and learn to increase and decrease the Modified Soumak weave over three or more core wires.

 You can use this increase and decrease technique to create some really beautiful graphic textures.
 And you can also use it to finish off your weave in a neat and tidy manner.
 So, whether you’re going for maximum visual impact or soothing symmetry in your design, it pays to understand how, when, and where to increase or decrease Modified Soumak stitches.

 Weaves are techniques used to create art, but they’re not art alone.
 Therefore, they’re considered public domain and are not eligible for copyrights.
 When it comes to my written tutorials, however, I reserve exclusive rights to all images and written content.

 You may not reproduce or redistribute any portion of this Modified Soumak Weave tutorial in any way, shape, or form.
 You may share the free version of this tutorial only by linking directly to this page.

 This post may contain affiliate links.
 If you click on a link and then make a purchase, I may earn a small commission (at no cost to you).
 As an Amazon Associate I earn from qualifying purchases.
 To learn more, please see my full disclaimer.

 Choosing Wire Gauges for the Modified Soumak Weave

 As I mentioned in my first Modified Soumak tutorial, one of the biggest challenges for beginners while they’re learning to weave is choosing wire gauges.
 There are so many conflicting opinions out there about which weaving wire gauges you should use for which core wire gauges.